 Germany has a relatively independent regulator and has made considerable progress with competition so that many newcomers have entered the market.
 A disaster has been telecommunications where the incumbent telecommunications operator was allowed for several years to maintain its cable TV network until it sold the majority ownership in cable TV.
-However, the cable TV network is still hardly used for modern digital services such as internet and telecommunications since the layers of the network are split in a strange way - the end user level is in the hands of thousands of small and medium-sized firms so that the cable TV is not really important for competition in telecommunications; this holds despite its broad coverage (2/3 of households could be reached, about 1/3 is using it).
-This situation is in contrast to the Netherlands where government forced the telecommunications operator to sell the cable TV network so that there is full infrastructurebased competition in the Netherlands; and therefore only very limited need to regulated the digital markets.
+However, the cable TV network is still hardly used for modern digital services such as internet and telecommunications since the layers of the network are split in a strange way the end user level is in the hands of thousands of small and medium-sized firms so that the cable TV is not really important for competition in telecommunications; this holds despite its broad coverage (2/3 of households could be reached, about 1/3 is using it).
+This situation is in sharp contrast to the Netherlands where government forced the incumbent telecommunications operator to sell the cable TV network so that there is full infrastructure-based competition in the Netherlands; and therefore only very limited need to regulated the digital markets.
 Broadband uptake was strong in Germany in a rather short period, but broadband access is mainly through fixed line telecommunications where about 90% of DSL subscribers were customers of the incumbent (EITO, 2005, p.
 116).
 The growth rate of broadband subscribers in the EU15 was much higher than in Germany in 2003.
 Lack of local loop unbundling in the DSL market is one of the key problems.

-In Germany the Federal Network Agency (responsible for telecommunications, railways, energy, postal services) has adopted an asymmetric regulatory approach and uses various price caps.
+In Germany the Federal Network Agency (FNA: responsible for telecommunications, railways, energy, postal services) has adopted an asymmetric regulatory approach and uses various price caps.
 A main regulatory issue which came up in late 2005 was the VDSL (very high bit rate digital subscriber line) network.
-The incumbent operator Deutsche Telekom had announced plans to invest around € 6 bill. over several years in a new VDSL network and had argued that this should be exempt from regulation.
+The incumbent operator Deutsche Telekom had announced plans to invest around \notin 6 bill. over several years in a new VDSL network and had argued that this should be exempt from regulation.
 While the FNA initially was willing to grant an exemption from regulation, namely on the ground that this could concern a new market, the European Commission opposed this plan.
 The regulator has been rather reluctant to stimulate VOIP/Internet telephony.

 The percentage of subscribers using an alternative provider in the EU15 has increased over time.
 In mid-2004 it was close to 7% in the field of direct access, while in local calls it was 20% (up for 15.5% in mid-2002).
-The degree effective competition in direct access in the EU certainly was higher than indicated by this figure if one would include mobile telecommunications users who have substituted fixed-line access through mobile telecommunications.
+The degree of effective competition in direct access in the EU certainly was higher than indicated by this figure if one would include mobile telecommunications users who have substituted fixed-line access through mobile telecommunications.
+Moreover, cable TV increasingly is becoming an alternative infrastructure for telecommunications and other services - with the Netherlands standing out in the EU.